Refinance rates with Splash Financial start at 1.88%.

-When I first graduated from college, I had no idea what student loan refinancing meant.
-I was content to set up the Standard Repayment Plan on my $20,000 student loan and dutifully make payments for the next decade.
+When I graduated from college, I wasn’t aware that student loan refinancing was an option.
+Instead, I just got set up with the Standard Repayment Plan for my $20,000 student loan and prepared to dutifully make payments for the next decade.

-But as I learned more about refinancing, I realized I could both save money and pay off my loan faster.
+But once I learned about refinancing, I realized I could save money and at the same time, pay my loan off faster.
 Instead of wasting my paycheck on interest, I could keep more of it for myself.

-But I was nervous about making the wrong financial move.
-Here’s how I addressed my concerns and refinanced for better terms on my student loan.
+Still, I was nervous about making the wrong financial move.
+Here’s how I addressed my concerns and refinanced my student loan for better terms.

 I weighed the pros and cons of refinancing

 Before making any permanent changes to my student loan, I did a bunch of research on refinancing.
 I learned how student loan refinancing works and weighed the pros and cons.

 The pros were fairly straightforward.
 Refinancing could leave me with lower monthly payments and a more competitive interest rate.
 Over the years, I could save hundreds — if not thousands of dollars — on student loan interest.